-It is an interesting fact that with the majority of hearing losses, whilst your ability to hear soft sounds decreases, your sensitivity to loud sounds doesn't change and can even become more sensitive.
+With most hearing losses, whilst your ability to hear soft sounds decreases, your sensitivity to loud sounds doesn't change and can even become more sensitive.

 There are many forms of compression and some approaches are better than others.
-Essentially compression allows your audiologist to give extra emphasis to the softer sounds that a hearing impaired person requires whilst compressing and controlling the louder sounds so that they remain comfortable.
+Essentially, compression allows your audiologist to give extra emphasis to the softer sounds that a hearing-impaired person requires whilst compressing and controlling the louder sounds so that they remain comfortable.

 Research shows that hearing clearly in background noise is by far the most commonly reported problem to occur in those with hearing loss.